Looking South to

 and show cased our culture, and right here in our backyard -

-now we have - it reads like a 'wheres where' of iconic
+now I have - it reads like a 'wheres where' of iconic

 beach locations - Pottsville, Hastings Point, Cabarita,